RyanHUNGry/designing-data-intensive-applications-notes/foundations-of-data-systems.md

     1. Define a schema
     2. Use code generation tool to create classes that perform serialization and deserialization from and into native programming language structures
     3. The tag numbers allow for field identification during encoding/decoding
-        a.
-This allows Thrift and protobuf to maintain forward compatability if new field tags are added because they are just ignored by older encoders/decoders
+        - i.
+This allows Thrift and protobuf to maintain forward compatibility if new field tags are added because they are just ignored by older encoders/decoders
-        b.
-Backwards compatability is easy as well because original field tags are still there for newer code to process; however new fields can never be required anymore because old formats do not have that field and a runtime error will be thrown
+        - ii.
+Backwards compatibility is easy as well because original field tags are still there for newer code to process; however new fields can never be required anymore because old formats do not have that field and a runtime error will be thrown
 - Avro is another binary serialization but type information is not included in the binary encoding, so to decode, the exact same schema that encoding uses is also used to decode
     1. As such, Avro uses the writer schema and the reader schema to determine how to handle changes
-    2. Forward compatability means new writer schema and old reader schema; backward compatability means new reader schema and old writer schema
+    2. Forward compatibility means new writer schema and old reader schema; backward compatibility means new reader schema and old writer schema
     3. The lack of field IDs make Avro efficient for representing database schema changes and dynamically generated schemas
 - Most relational databases have a network protocol that possesses their own native, proprietary binary encoding format and scheme
 - Whenever data needs to be shared with a separate process, which doesn't share memory (only threads do), data serialization and deserialization is needed, regardless of over network or over disk
-- For databases, if the database schema is updated, the change needs to be handled in application code in order to gaurantee forwards and backwards compatability
+- For databases, if the database schema is updated, the change needs to be handled in application code in order to gaurantee forwards and backwards compatibility
     1. Old data will stay in the database until a request comes in with updated application logic, which will rewrite the stale data new data
 - In microservice architecture, old and new versions of services should still be compatible in terms of the data they exchange
 - When passing data through networks, the method differs based on the encoding used
     1. For instance, gRPC uses protobuf
     2. RESTful APIs typically use JSON over HTTP
-        a.
+        - i.
 REST does not mean JSON nor does it mean HTTP, but it is most commonly implemented using them
     3. RPCs abstract away the underlying network protocol, whereas REST doesn't, and this transparency can help with debugging
 - Asynchronous message-passing systems are somewhere between RPC and databses, and is powered by a message broker
 - Message brokers offer several advantages over direct RPC/REST